 Where to Stay for the Hamilton Hor Air Balloon Festival

 If you are visiting Hamilton for the hot air balloons then booking somewhere to stay nearby to void having to find parking is a great idea!
 Some great accommodation options are:

-- Lake Domain Hotel – Located right on the LAke nearby where many of the balloon festivities go on, this affordable hotel offers double rooms for as little as $120 NZD and offer lake views!
+- Lake Domain Hotel – Located right on the LAke nearby where many of the balloon festivities go on, this affordable hotel offers double rooms for as little as $120 NZD and offers lake views!

 - Rose Apartments Hamilton – These centrally located apartments are perfect for families or larger groups.
-A two bedroom apartment complete with kitchen facilities costs around $300 NZD but sleeps up to 6 people!
+A two-bedroom apartment complete with kitchen facilities costs around $300 NZD but sleeps up to 6 people!